JohnW876/gift-shack/TESTING.md

 Screenshots

-**10. As a site user, I want to be able to register for an account easily so that I can view my personal account profile.**
+**15. As a shopper, I want to be able to search for specific items by their name or product description so that I can find a particular product I’m interested in.**

 These user's needs are met via:
 * Page/Feature